 Piedmont is a somewhat small city located in the state of California.
-With a population of 11,376 people and two constituent neighborhoods, Piedmont is the 406th largest community in California.
-Piedmont has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 10,811 people and two constituent neighborhoods, Piedmont is the 406th largest community in California.
+Piedmont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Piedmont home prices are not only among the most expensive in California, but Piedmont real estate also consistently ranks among the most expensive in America.

 Of important note, Piedmont is also a city of artists.
 Piedmont has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Piedmont’s character.

 And if you like science, one thing you'll find is that Piedmont has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Also of interest is that Piedmont has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.11% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.